Greg Oden: Post-playing career

 On April 12, 2016, Oden was hired by the Ohio State Buckeyes men's basketball team to be the student manager for the team while he went back to finish his degree at the college.
 In 2019, Oden graduated from Ohio State with a bachelor's degree in sport industry.

 On November 21, 2019, Edyoucore Sports & Entertainment announced that Oden had joined their team as an athlete advisor.

-In April 2022, Oden joined Thad Matta's staff at Butler University as director of basketball operations.
+In April 2022, Oden joined Thad Matta’s staff at Butler University as director of basketball operations.

-Off The Court
+Oden left the Butler coaching staff in 2024 to rejoin Edyoucore Sports & Entertainment as the director of player development.

+Personal life

 On August 11, 2014, Oden was charged with battery for punching his ex-girlfriend in the face on August 7 in Lawrence, Indiana.
 He pleaded guilty in 2015 to battery with moderate bodily injury, and the other three charges were dropped.
 He was put on probation and ordered to pay a fine and attend counseling.

 Oden married his wife Sabrina in 2017.
-They have one child, a daughter named Londyn, born in 2016.
+They have one child, a daughter born in 2016.